© 2019 Baptist Health. All Rights Reserved.

 Why do we need it?

-Researchers are still working out the reasons why we sleep and what it does for us, says the National Institute of Neurological Disorders and Stroke (NINDS).
+Researchers are still working out the reasons why we sleep and what it does for us, says the National Institutes of Health (NIH).

 However, animal studies show that sleep is necessary for survival.
 Research in rats, for example, shows that those deprived of sleep live only about three weeks, while those that sleep normally live up to three years.